dzikoysk/reposilite/reposilite-site/docs/authorization.md

 ## Other commands

 ### List tokens
-To display list of all generated tokens, just use `tokens` command in Reposilite CLI:
+To display list of all generated tokens, just use `tokens` command in Reposilite CLI.
 ```bash
 $ tokens
 14:13:41.456 INFO | Tokens (2)